 Biking On Castaway Cay

 We aren’t too much the beach bumming types, so we loved the package we booked.
-Having a bike to explore the island with was perfect, as the bike trail is clearly marked and will take you to Observation Tower where you can see some of the island from above.
+Having a bike to explore the island with was perfect.
+As the bike trail is clearly marked and will take you to Observation Tower where you can see some of the island from above.
 You can also walk the paved trails throughout the island but we felt the bikes were the perfect way to get around.
-I definitely recommend exploring Castaway Cay, its just beautiful!
+We definitely recommend exploring Castaway Cay, its just beautiful!

 Snorkeling at Castaway Cay